 Tuition and Financial Aid

-All figures are estimates for the 2012-2013 academic year, and will vary slightly according to programs, type of housing, and meal plan selected.
+Tuition rates and figures are estimates for the 2016-2017 academic year, and may vary slightly according to program, type of housing, and selected meal plan.
 Private lessons are included for most full-time undergraduate and graduate degree programs.
 Please visit the Bursar's Office for more specific information.

 Undergraduate Scholarship and Financial Aid Information